IncQueryLabs/incquery-server-jupyter/README.md

                 iqs = iqs_jupyter.connect()

    1. You can now interact with the IQS instance.
-For instance, if your IQS installation is connected to TWC, browse for a TWC revision using
+For example, if your IQS installation is connected to MMS, browse for an MMS commit using

-            revision_selector = iqs.jupyter_tools.twc_revision_selector_widget()
+            commit_selector = iqs.jupyter_tools.mms_commit_selector_widget()

    1. Access the full JSON/RPC API of IQS in the form of (you may use TAB completion):